Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Method

 When selecting the first follow-up image from the candidate image set, we do not need to regard its diversity.
 Thus, the primary concern is \textbf{to mitigate the occurrence of ambiguous objects}.

 For each image in the candidate image set, we check if the objects described in the source output retain, become ambiguous, or disappear based on the localization results.

-We denote $N_{retain}$, $N_{ambiguous}$, and $N_{disappear}$ as the numbers of retained, ambiguous, and disappeared objects, respectively.
+We denote $N_{retain}$, $N_{ambiguous}$, and $N_{disappear}$ as the numbers of retained, ambiguous, and disappeared objects in the source caption, respectively.
 To minimize the number of ambiguous objects, the value of $N_{ambiguous}$ should be as small as possible.
-Meanwhile, we noticed that the images with very little difference from the source test case usually have a small ambiguous score.
+Meanwhile, we find that the images with very little difference from the source test case usually have a small ambiguous score.
 Consider that dissimilar test cases tend to have better fault-revealing ability~\cite{adaptiveMT, ause23qaasker+,ase22MPPrioritize}.
 Therefore, we also introduce $N_{disappear}$ in prioritization to select the images with both less ambiguous objects and sufficient perturbation as the follow-up test cases.
 The final score is calculated as:

 After computing $Score_{ambiguity}$ for all candidate images, we select the one with the highest score as the first follow-up image corresponding to the current source image.